dkulkarni/alfred-uri-parser/README.md

 ###Usage:
-* Copy an URI(Example: https://github.com/dkulkarni/alfred-uri-parser/edit/master/README.md) to your clipboard
+* Copy any URI (Example: https://github.com/dkulkarni/alfred-uri-parser/edit/master/README.md) to clipboard
 * On Alfred, type **uri**
 * Press ENTER to copy the segment of the URI